 The company serves 250,000 small, medium and large business, government, education, and healthcare customers via its own sales force and service delivery teams.
 It also markets via online, broadcast, print, social, and other media channels.
 The company targets decision makers, influencers, and the general public through news releases, case studies, media interviews, and speaking opportunities to support these promotional efforts.

-Products made by Hewlett-Packard and Cisco accounted for 18% and 14%, respectively, of the company’s 2014 net sales.
-The federal government accounted for 7% of CDW's revenues.
+Products made by Hewlett-Packard and Cisco Systems accounted for 18% and 16%, respectively, of the company’s 2015 sales.

-CDW's revenues and profits have been rising over the past several years, driven by consistent double-digit annual growth in its medium/large business channel.
+CDW's customers have been buying a lot of IT equipment and services sending the company's revenues and profits higher over the past several years, driven by consistent double-digit annual growth in its medium/large business channel.

 CDW continued in 2015 to use its three-part growth strategy, which includes: growing its share with existing and new customers by "enhancing seller capacity and capability" so they may focus on meeting customer needs; broadening its services suite and expertise in delivering "integrated solutions;" and expanding its service capabilities.